 - Recording: Inventory control, accounts receivable, and general ledger

 When the sales department receives a customer order from a customer for merchandise, they prepare a sales order and forward it to Credit.
-In here, sequentially numbered sales orders are recommended for better periodically reconciliation purposes.
+Here, sequentially numbered sales orders are recommended for better periodic reconciliation purposes.
 Credit performs a credit check on the customer.
 If the customer is creditworthy, Credit will approve the sales order.
 It is essential for an organization to have a separate person to confirm sales orders by checking the customer’s credit file because it helps to ensure that goods are shipped only to the actual customer and that the account is unlikely to become delinquent.
-Credit then sends the approved sales order to Sales, Warehouse, Shipping, Billing and Inventory Control.
+Credit then sends the approved sales order to Sales, Warehouse, Shipping, Billing, and Inventory Control.
 Upon receipt of an approved sales order, Sales sends an acknowledgment to the customer.
-Upon arrival of an approved sales order, Warehouse pulls the merchandise, prepares a packing slip, and forwards both to Shipping.
-Shipping verifies that the goods received from Warehouse match the approved sales order and makes a bill of lading and sends the shipment to the customer.
+Upon the arrival of an approved sales order, the Warehouse pulls the merchandise, prepares a packing slip, and forwards both to Shipping.
+Shipping verifies that the goods received from the Warehouse match the approved sales order, makes a bill of lading, and sends the shipment to the customer.
 Then Shipping forwards the packing slip and bill of lading to Inventory Control and Billing.
 Upon receipt, Inventory Control matches them with the approved sales order and updates the inventory system.
-In here, the Inventory Control ensures that inventory unit counts are updated once the goods have been shipped.
+Here, the Inventory Control ensures that inventory unit counts are updated once the goods have been shipped.
 Updating inventory and GL files separately provides additional accounting control when they are periodically reconciled.
 Upon receipt of the packing slip and bill of lading, Billing matches them with the approved sales order, prepares an invoice, and sends it to the customer.
 If the invoice is paper-based, a remittance advice is included for use in the cash receipts cycle.
 The Sales Department receives the invoice from Billing and updates the sales order file.
 Accounts Receivable receives the invoice from Billing and posts a journal entry to the AR file.
 Accounts Receivable prepares a summary of all invoices for the day and forwards it to General Ledge for posting of the total to the GL file.
-Updating AR and GL files separately provides an additional accounting control when they are periodically reconciled
+Updating AR and GL files separately provides an additional accounting control when they are periodically reconciled.

 Cash Receipts cycle